sambrosia/multisaurus/README.md

 **multi** `/ˈməltē/`
 *prefix*: more than one; many;

-Multisaurus is a thesaurus that takes a *list* of words as input.
-It then draws from multiple sources to help you find just the right word.
+Multisaurus is a thesaurus that takes a list of words as input, and returns the most relevant synonyms.